MFJamil/smyld-java/apps/pe/README.md

 ![ww](https://img.shields.io/badge/License-Apache%202.0-yellowgreen.svg)

 # SMYLD Portal Engine

+## What is it?

-Portal Engine is establishing a compelete segregation between GUI layer and other modules of the software, the target is to eleminate the boilerplate code and to alleviates dealing with GUI components.
+Portal Engine is a java based framework that facilitates the work with GUI interfaces via establishing a compelete segregation between GUI layer and other modules of the software, the target is to eleminate the boilerplate code and to alleviates dealing with GUI components.

+## History

 The framework was originally designed to deal with Swing Components back in 2004, was successfully used with many applications which saved considerable time.

 ### Swing! are you serious? in 2019!
 Well you are right, many alternatives are available but do not forget some facts: